 If you opt to stay self-catered in Dubai such as by staying at an Airbnb apartment, you can drastically reduce your food budget.
 International supermarket chains such as Carrefour have branches around Dubai.

 Fresh ingredients are no more expensive here than in most western cities.
 You can also pick up small sandwiches, snacks, and salad pots for a few dollars.
-These are a great, inexpensive lunch for when you are out sightseeing.
+These are great, inexpensive lunches for when you are out sightseeing.

 The United Arab Emirates is a relatively strict and conservative Muslim country.
 Alcohol is not widely available and its sale is limited to certain hotels, bars, and restaurants.